Search

 As we have seen, scaling a model has been a go-to method, but it comes with overhead computation costs.
 Here is why:

-More Parameters: Increasing depth (adding layers) or width (adding channels within layers) leads to a significant increase in the number of parameters in the network.
+More Parameters: Increasing depth (adding layers) or width (adding channels within convolutional layers) leads to a significant increase in the number of parameters in the network.
 Each parameter requires computation during training and prediction.
 More parameters translate to more calculations, increasing the overall computational burden.

 Moreover, scaling also leads to Memory Bottleneck as larger models with more parameters require more memory to store the model weights and activations during processing.